annotation/text-fabric/docs/Api/Compose.md

     Finally, the resulting features will be written to disk.

+    !!! hint "Only added/merged features"
+        It is possible to output only the added and merged features instead of a complete dataset.
+Just pass the boolean value `True` to `deleteFeatures` below.

 ??? info "location"
     You can pass just the location of the original dataset in the file system, i.e. the directory that contains the .tf files.